johnwarden/httperror/README.md

 example, if you run it and fetch http://localhost:8080/hello without a `name` URL parameter, an appropriate plain-text 400 Bad Request page will be served.

-This is because `helloHandler` is converted into a [httperror.HandlerFunc](https://pkg.go.dev/github.com/johnwarden/httperror/v2#HandlerFunc), which has a
-`ServeHTTP` method and thus implements the standard library's [http.Handler](https://pkg.go.dev/net/http#Handler) interface. `ServeHTTP` handles the 400
+This is because `helloHandler` is converted into a [httperror.HandlerFunc](https://pkg.go.dev/github.com/johnwarden/httperror/v2#HandlerFunc), which implements the standard [http.Handler](https://pkg.go.dev/net/http#Handler) interface, but the 400
-Bad Raquest error returned by `helloHandler` using a default error handler, which serves an appropriate error page given the content type and the status code embedded in the error.
+Bad Raquest error returned by `helloHandler` will be handled by a default error handler that serves an appropriate error page.

-## Contents of This Package

-- errors with embedded HTTP status codes
-- handler types that return errors
-- default sensible error and panic handling functions
-- utilities for applying middleware

 ## Advantages to Returning Errors over Handling Them Directly